Your Premier RF PCB Manufacturer in China

 Using the SMT method makes RF PCBs denser, and you can place components on any side of the board.

-- The first distinctive difference between RF PCBs and standard PCBs is that RF PCBs can operate more than 1000MHz, and standard PCBs can not operate under such conditions.
+- The first distinctive difference between RF PCBs and standard PCBs is that RF printed circuit boards can operate more than 1000MHz, and standard PCBs can not operate under such conditions.

-- The voltage and current requirements of the RF PCBs are significantly different from standard PCBs.
+- The voltage and current requirements of the RF circuit boards are significantly different from standard PCBs.

 - There is no single-sided RF PCB.
 This type of PCB has a minimum of 2 and a maximum of 20 layers.

-- RF PCBs are impedance and noise sensitive.
+- radio frequency PCBs are impedance and noise sensitive.
 Moreover, they are more at risk when exposed to electromagnetism if we compare them to standard PCBs.

 - The manufacturing process of RFPCB is far more complicated than standard PCB.

-Unlike standard PCBs, you can not make an RF PCB with one layer.
+Unlike standard PCBs, you can not make an RF printed circuit board with one layer.
 The lowest layer you can use to build an RF PCB is two.
 And the highest number of layers that you can use in your RF PCB design is 20.

 Incorporating vias in the RF PCB makes the transmission more effective between the layers.